teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 Instead of just listing what we did, I ask "Does this make sense?"
 I use analogies.
 "It's like hitting a bullseye from a mile away."
 I explain the why, not just the what.
 "We don't want it flapping back and forth on every little hiccup" - that teaches the reasoning behind the three-consecutive-checks requirement.

 The code comments also got this treatment.
-In the Babashka and Ketos scripts, I didn't just comment what each function does.
+In the Steel and Steel scripts, I didn't just comment what each function does.
 I explained the philosophy.
 "As above, so below - the outer world reflects the inner truth."
 That's not just poetry.
 That's the actual design principle embedded in the symlink architecture.

 ## The Grand Vision You Shared